jorsot/Final-Project/README.md

 ####Summary####

-The website will serve as a schedule for the games in the **FIFA World Cup** in Brazil.
-Using an interactive map of Brazil, users will be able to select a host city, and see a countdown to games played in that city (in local time).
+The website will serve as a schedule for the first games in each host city of the **FIFA World Cup** in Brazil.
+Using an interactive map of Brazil, users will be able to select a host city, and see a countdown to the next game played in that city.

 >"Life and Death.
 And between the two, soccer." *- Sid Lowe*